Is The Lottery Office A Scam?

 If there’s no mention of a business anywhere online, or if you find articles that show that they are scammers, then it’s a good idea to stay away.

 Almost every legitimate business should have some sort of social media presence these days.

-If you can’t find a social media page, or if a business page has very few followers, then it’s a bit of a red flag.
+If you can’t find a social media page, or if a business page has very few followers, or very little content, then it’s a bit of a red flag.

-The Lottery Office can be found on Facebook, Instagram, YouTube and Twitter.
+The Lottery Office can be found on Facebook, Instagram, YouTube and X (formerly known as Twitter).
 When you visit these pages, it’s quickly obvious that we’re very active on social media and post regularly, which is another sign of a legitimate business.

 The Lottery Office is Government Licensed

 Still not convinced?
 Still asking yourself, ‘is The Lottery Office a scam’ or ‘is The Lottery Office legit’?

 The Lottery Office has been Government licensed to conduct and sell lotteries over the internet since 2014, and our parent company, Global Players Network, has been Government licensed to sell a range of lottery products since 2003.
 In that time well over a million lottery prizes, including several large first division wins, have been paid out.

 Don’t just take our word for it!
 You can view our Internet Gaming Licence by visiting the Northern Territory Government website.
 In the ‘Licence Number’ field type in IGL1001, which is our licence number and click ‘Search’.

 As you can see, we’re legitimately licensed.
 With this comes a requirement to be continuously audited by the Northern Territory Government to ensure we meet all the obligations set out in the conditions of our licence, such as making sure that all our players are over the age of 18.